pesterhazy/presumably/posts/fixmes.md

 // FIXME: time cmplexity is O(n2), check if fast enough
 ```

-Sometimes FIXMEs concern trivial matters, like the question of how to get a value, like a user-id, from inside the context of a function.
-But even trivialities require bandwidth, and I might just not have enough of that to deal with the issue in addition to the problem I'm trying to solve.
+Sometimes FIXMEs concern trivial matters, like the question of how to get a value, like a user-id, from inside the context of an existing function.
+But even trivialities require mental bandwidth, and I might just not have enough of that to deal with the issue in addition to the problem I'm actually trying to solve.
 Other times the issue is more substantial and will require serious thought to resolve.
-But the issue, while interesting, is off-topic relative to my current interest, and although I will need to come back to this, I'll want leave it on the side for now.
+But although the issue may be interesting, it is still off-topic relative to my current interest, and although I will need to come back to this, it's often best to leave the matter to one side for now.

-Of the various code-wrangling maneuvers made possible by FIXMEs, hardcoding, a form of wishful thinking, is particularly useful.
+Of the various code-wrangling maneuvers made possible by FIXMEs, hardcoding, a form of wishful thinking, is my favorite.
 I frequently find while writing a function that a dependency value is awkward to retrieve without going on an extended refactoring safari.
 Wishful thinking, one of the most undervalued techniques in software engineering, beings with a what-if question.
 What if we had access to the user's id here?
 Well, let's just pretend that we already do by hardcoding the value here.
 This will only work for one particular user, of course, so it's not a generic solution - quite the opposite.
 But hardcoding a laughably specific "solution" will help you explore the problem space now and make progress on the design without worrying about specifics - a generic solution will come later.

 # Pair Programming and Virtual Memory